-I learned this week about 150 acres that was priced at about $300/A. It seems to have a lot of merchantable timber, more than enough to cover the cost of acquisition.
+I learned this week about 150 acres of land for sale that was priced at about $300/A. It seems to have a lot of merchantable timber, more than enough to cover the cost of acquisition.
 But I haven’t had a chance yet to confirm that prospect.
 It did have two problems.

 First, it came burdened with a conservation easement that prohibited any residential construction.
 I could live with that in a timberland investment.
 Second, however, was disclosure that it had no legal access.
 Is being landlocked a deal-killer?

 Well, like so many other things, it depends on the particulars.
 These no-access deals can be winners or absolute disasters.
 Only thorough research before submitting a contract will show you where on that continuum you’re likely to land—and even then it can be chancy.

 The buyer looking at such a property needs to involve in the pre-offer scoping stage a local real-estate lawyer whose judgment he trusts.
 You need to be convinced that your claim for an easement will prevail.
 I’d stop pursuing a property if my lawyer told me the odds in court were 80-20 in my favor—not good enough.
 Losing this type of case means that you are out the legal costs, still landlocked and probably unable to sell.

 On the other hand, I’ve bought landlocked property in another state, negotiated an access easement with the neighbor and made a good profit on the sale of the timber and land.
 I made sure to get the easement agreement worked out on paper before making the purchase.
 An access contingency might also be used.
 Had the adjoining owners not been receptive to my offer, I would not have bought that property.
 I had no interest in getting into a fight with them.